AP sources: Feds search Rudy Giuliani’s NYC home, office

 The officials could not discuss the investigation publicly and spoke to the AP on condition of anonymity.
 News of the search was first reported by The New York Times.

-The federal probe into Giuliani’s overseas and business dealings stalled last year because of a dispute over investigative tactics as Trump unsuccessfully sought reelection, and amid Giuliani’s prominent role in subsequently disputing the results of the contest on Trump’s behalf.
+The federal probe into Giuliani’s overseas and business dealings had stalled last year because of a dispute over investigative tactics as Trump unsuccessfully sought reelection, and amid Giuliani’s prominent role in subsequently disputing the results of the contest on Trump’s behalf.

 The full scope of the investigation is unclear, but it at least partly involves the Ukraine dealings, law enforcement officials have told the AP.